polyphony-chat/docs/SPECIFICATION.md

     more seamless for other users.
 The "non-cooperative homeserver migration method" is only a last resort.

-### 7.2 Resigning messages
+### 7.2 Re-signing messages

-Resigning messages is the process of transferring ownership of messages from an old account to the new, migrated account.
+Re-signing messages is the process of transferring ownership of messages from an old account to the new, migrated account.
+The process requires some coordination between the new and old accounts, and can only be initiated by the old account.

-TODO
+To initiate the process, the old account must send an API request to the server where messages should be re-signed.
+The request must contain the federation ID of the new account.
+The server will then respond with a list of all keys that were used to sign messages sent by the old account.
+The old account will then need to prove that it is in possession of the private keys that were used to sign the messages.
+This is done by signing a challenge string with the private keys.
+The server will then verify the signature, and, if the verification is successful, grant the new account the ability to re-sign all messages sent by the old account which were signed with the provided keys.